Nayos1337/cscg2020/pwn/ropnop/writeup.md

 ...
 ```
 We now control the instruction pointer, but the ropgadgets created by `gadget_shop` were invalidated.
 So we need to find other gadgets.
-The program kindly prints the start address of the text section, so we only need the offset in the text section to get a vaild address.
+The program kindly prints the start address of the text section, so we only need the offset in the text section to get a valid address.
 [ROPgadget](https://github.com/JonathanSalwan/ROPgadget) is a cool tool to do exactly that.
 It has a command line option (`--range start-end`), with which you can set where it should start searching for gadgets.
 We know that we can only use gadgets after the end of the `ropnop` function.

 ```